Categories

 Methods for finding direction without a compass give you true north.

-Strictly speaking, a map shows “Grid north”, which may differ from true north, particularly on older maps.
+Strictly speaking, a map shows “grid north”, which may differ from true north, particularly on older maps.

 Since we generally use a compass with a map, the difference between true north and grid north isn’t usually a worry.